Nietzsche Drager

 Semiotic Democracy

-paper, masking tape, canvas,
+paper, masking tape on canvas,

 48 in x 48 in,